7 Benefits For Sleeping Naked

 It’s very likely that at some point or another you’ve woken up uncomfortably hot and need to kick the quilt off to cool down.
 If this is the case then an easy way to keep cool is to simply sleep without pyjamas.
 Another thing that could be making you too hot is heavy quilts, which aren’t conducive to a good night’s sleep.

 Yes, you read that right.
 Sleeping naked will help your body stay cool.
 As we all know, trying to sleep in a warm room (above 21 degrees Celsius) can be a tough and uncomfortable challenge.
 That warmth disrupts the release of anti-aging hormones – in particular, melatonin.
-So take those clothes off and get some real beauty sleep!
+If your body is too warm (above around 21 degrees) when you sleep the production of melatonin and other growth hormones is reduced.
+These are important for keeping you looking as fresh and youthful as possible.
+So, sleeping nude can help keep your body temperature low enough to keep those wrinkles at bay.
+What’s more, these growth hormones also help promote bone density, build muscle, repair tissue, lower the risk of diabetes and heart disease, and promote a healthy weight.

 The U.S National Institutes of Health found that keeping yourself cool while sleeping encourages your body to create more brown fat.
 Brown fat helps to keep you warm by burning calories, which helps to boost your metabolism all day long.
 If you choose to sleep in clothes or sleep under heavy blankets you’re preventing the release of the growth hormone IHG, which helps to repair bones, skin and muscles.